ladisk/LDAQ/docs/source/index.rst

 The package enables data **acquisition** and signal **generation** from multiple hardware sources, and costumizable **live data visualization**.

-See :doc:`tutorials` for a quick start guide.
+See :doc:`simple_start` for a quick start guide.

+See :doc:`tutorials` to learn about different LDAQ features.

 For more advanced use cases of currently supported hardware see notebook :doc:`examples`.

 .. note::

    To quickly add acquisition code to your project, go to the :doc:`snippets` page, where you can copy and paste the code you need.

-For the more in-depth documentation, start with the :doc:`simple_start` page.

 Table of Contents
 =================